gplepage/lsqfit/doc/source/overview.rst

 by-parameter basis, when creating the priors, and has no impact on the definition of the fit function itself.

-|nonlinear_fit| supports log-normal distributions when ``extend=True`` is set
+|nonlinear_fit| supports log-normal distributions among others.
+This
+functionality is implemented through the :class:`gvar.BufferDict` dictionary class, which is the standard dictionary used by :mod:`lsqfit` internally and for results.
+See the :class:`gvar.BufferDict` documentation for more information.

-in its argument list.
-This argument only affects fits that use dictionaries for their parameters.
-The prior for a parameter ``'c'`` is switched from a Gaussian distribution to a log-normal distribution by replacing parameter ``'c'`` in the fit prior with a prior for its logarithm, using the key ``'log(c)'``.
+The prior for a parameter ``'a'``, for example, is switched from a Gaussian distribution to a log-normal distribution by replacing ``prior['a']`` in the fit prior with a prior for its logarithm, ``prior['log(a)']``.
 This causes |nonlinear_fit| to use the logarithm as the fit parameter (with its Gaussian prior).
-Parameter dictionaries produced by
-|nonlinear_fit| will have entries for both ``'c'`` and ``'log(c)'``, so only
+Fit parameters are stored in a
+|BufferDict| ``p``, which returns values for ``p['log(a)']``, as expected, but
-the prior need be changed to switch distributions.
-In particular the fit function can be expressed directly in terms of ``'c'`` so that it is independent of the distribution chosen for the ``'c'`` prior.
+also for ``p['a']``, where the latter is automatically set equal to the exponential of the former.
+Consequently only the prior need be changed to switch distributions.
+In particular the fit function can be expressed directly in terms of fit parameter ``p['a']``, so that it is independent of the distribution chosen for the ``'a'`` prior.

 To illustrate consider a simple problem where an experimental quantity ``y`` is known to be positive, but experimental errors mean that measured values can